AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 - **[Part 9 — How can randomized smoothing adapt?]({{ '/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing/' | relative_url }})** We will use denoisers with
   pretrained classifiers, then certify input-dependent noise through Dual RS.

-## Takeaway
+## Testing and certification answer different questions

+The distinction drives the rest of the series.
 An attack asks, “Can I find an allowed input that changes the prediction?”
 One counterexample disproves robustness.
-If the attack finds none, the question remains open.
-Certification closes it by proving that **every input in the allowed set** keeps the required prediction.
+A failed search leaves the claim unresolved.
+Certification supplies the missing universal step by proving that **every input in the allowed set** keeps the required prediction.